-Citrus fruits are great, but the reality is that they're not always in the kitchen when you're in the mood to bake.
+Many recipes call for either orange or lemon zest.
+The trouble is while citrus fruits are great, the reality is that they're not always in the kitchen when you're in the mood to bake.
 Fortunately, there's no need to keep fresh fruit on hand all the time.
 All you need to do is think ahead and dry citrus peels when you do have them.
 They'll be ready for that next impulse you have to bake.

-Using Citrus Zest in Breads and Baked Goods
+Using Citrus Zest in Bread and Baked Goods

 Lemon and orange zest are just two of the many herbs, spices, and fruits that you can dry at home and have ready for all of your baking needs.